Tax Bills and Delinquent Taxes

 If you are 65 or older or disabled, you may defer or postpone paying any current or delinquent property taxes on your home for as long as you own and live in it.
 To postpone tax payments, you must file a tax deferral affidavit with the appraisal district.
 You may suspend any lawsuit by filing an affidavit with the court.
 Or you may suspend a pending sale to foreclose on the homestead's tax lien, if you file for the abatement up to five days before the date of the sale.
 The deferral is for all property taxes owed taxing units that tax the home.

 A tax deferral only postpones paying taxes.
-It doesn't cancel them.
-Interest is added at the rate of 8 percent a year.
+It does not cancel them.
+Interest is added at the rate of eight percent a year.
 Once the owner no longer owns the home or lives in it, past taxes and interest become due.
 Any penalty and interest that was due on the tax bill for the home before the tax deferral will remain on the property and also become due when the tax deferral ends.
 After the tax deferral ends and the taxes remain unpaid, the taxing units may add attorney fees on the 181st day after the deferral and pursue tax collections, past taxes and interest.
 Any penalty and interest that was due on the tax bill for the home before the tax deferral will remain on the property and also become due when the tax deferral ends.
 After the tax deferral ends and the taxes remain unpaid, the taxing units may add attorney fees on the 181st day after the deferral and pursue tax collections.

 Your surviving spouse age 55 or older may continue to receive the tax deferral if the surviving spouse owns and lives in the home.